 This small island nation is simply idyllic - our experts will tailor-make your perfect luxury Maldives honeymoon.
 A string of more than a thousand islands all but skim the Indian Ocean’s surface: tiny dots of paradise, blessed with snow-white sand and encircled by turquoise lagoons.
 Just 200 of the islands are inhabited, the rest veer between total wildernesses and stunning one-resort hideaways.
-Super-romantic, many book a luxury Maldives honeymoon for total R&R, a place that is all about escapism, islands on which to slow down, relax, recuperate and spend quality time with their new husband or wife, as well as offering a plenty of things to do together.
+Super-romantic, many book a luxury Maldives honeymoon for total R&R, a place that is all about escapism.
+They're islands on which to slow down, relax and spend quality time with their new husband or wife, as well as offering a plenty of things to do together.

 Maldives honeymoon highlights

 With cashmere-soft sands, cerulean lagoons and tropical views which look like they've been lifted straight off a postcard, the landscapes in whatever Maldivian island you're honeymooning in really do the talking.
 Enjoying this paradise is simple.
 However, we have a couple of Maldives honeymoon tips under our sleeve to help you love it even more.
 For more of an in-depth guide, take a look at our Maldives Travel Advice page.

 - Don't pack a lot of shoes (or any at all)!
 Most resorts in the Maldives actively encourage a 'No Shoes, no News' policy on their islands.
 Of course, you can pack shoes if you wish, but once you step off your seaplane or speedboat transfer, you won't be needing them.
 Embrace the toes-in-the-sand start to your married life together!